-If you dislike applesauce or have apple allergies, use 1/4 cup of canola oil and 1/4 cup of water instead.
+- If you dislike applesauce or have apple allergies, use 1/2 cup of coconut oil or butter.

-Use whatever flour you have on hand.
-The ratio I used was my own preference.
-You can go with all-purpose, whole wheat, etc. Using only whole wheat flour will likely make the muffins more dense, though.
+- Use whatever flour you have on hand.
+You can go with all-purpose, whole wheat, einkorn wheat, etc. Using only whole wheat flour will likely make the muffins denser, though.
 Keep that in mind.

-The muffins are pretty small and don't rise much (probably because the healthy substitutions I made) so feel free to double the recipe if you want 24 muffins.
+- The muffins are pretty small and don't rise much, so feel free to double the recipe if you want 24 muffins.
 They go fast!
-Adding more baking powder might help them rise more, if you're feeling experimental.
-I have not tried this, though.

 Is there one particular spice or food that screams "fall" to you?

 Don't miss a post!
 Want my real food recipes, kitchen tutorials, DIY crafts, and healthy living articles delivered straight to your inbox?
 Click here to sign up for free email updates!

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 However, I ONLY recommend helpful products that I myself would use.
 And I'm really picky about what I share with you guys.
 Because I myself am super choosy about what I buy and consume.
 Recommending products that I love or want to own helps me cover the costs of running this blog and keep providing you with free, helpful information.
 And it costs nothing extra for you.
 Thanks!